daniel149afonso/so_long/README.md

 | `ESC`   | Quit Game  |

 ## 📦 Map Rules
--The map must be rectangular
+- The map must be rectangular

--Must be surrounded by walls (1)
+- Must be surrounded by walls (1)

--Must contain:
+- Must contain:

--1 Player (P)
+- 1 Player (P)

--1 Exit (E)
+- 1 Exit (E)

--≥1 Collectible (C)
+- ≥1 Collectible (C)

--No empty lines inside the map
+- No empty lines inside the map